VivienGAGLIANO/duho-image-segmentation/README.md

 # Limitations
 Only works with squared images, because rectangular images are more work :|

+The algorithm uses L*a*b* color space, and thus only works on RGB images.

 # Additional libraries install

 ## [png++](https://www.nongnu.org/pngpp/)